 You need to pay the amount in full as soon as your course duration is over.

-You can pay long-term loans in the form of online payments, cheques, or money drafts.
+You can pay long-term loans through online payments, cheques, or money drafts.

-If you fail to pay the university loan on the scheduled date, you may not be allowed to obtain your documents from the administration of your university, and you will also not be permitted to see the end results.
+When you fail to pay the university loan on the scheduled date, you may not be allowed to obtain your documents from your university's administration.
+You will also not be permitted to see the results.

 An interest rate of 12% per annum may apply if you fail to pay the loan amount to the university.

-For long term bank loans, you may be allowed to repay the amount after graduation or a year or two after you graduate.
+For long-term bank loans, you may be allowed to repay the amount after graduation or a year or two after graduation.

-If anything regarding obtaining or repaying a student loan in Australia is not clear to you and you have doubts, you should consult your financial advisor or the faculty of your university.
+You should consult your university's financial advisor or faculty if anything regarding obtaining or repaying a student loan in Australia is unclear to you and if you have doubts.
 You can even take guidance from previous graduates of your university who had taken a loan.

 Useful Links to Explore: